9track/FlashFloppy-wiki/Operating-Modes.md

 FlashFloppy supports three different operating modes:
-- Config-less mode.
-No need for any config files.
+- Native mode.
+No need for any configuration files.
 Allows direct selection of any valid image file on your USB stick.
 - HxC Autoboot mode, configured via HxC file selector and config file.
 - HxC Index mode, switching between image names of the form DSKA0000 and so on.
 Requires a special HxC config file.

-## Config-less mode
+## Native mode

 In this mode you need no configuration files or selector software.
 Behaviour depends on which display type you have connected: